jasonHYLam/TOP-knights-travails/README.md

 # TOP-knights-travails

 This is a task to find and print the shortest path of moves made by a knight on a chess board, between two positions.
+This was very difficult and could be broken down into a level order graph traversal problem.

 ## What I've Learned